 After a large weather event, like the ice and snow storm that hit Austin, Texas in February 2021, many homeowners find themselves wondering what to do about damaged trees, and whether or not they should seek professional help from a certified arborist.
-Your trees may be just fine and survive on their own, but here are some signs to look for when assessing storm damage.
+Your trees may be just fine and survive on their own, but here are some signs to look for when assessing storm damage to your trees.

 First and foremost, you’ll want to check for immediate safety concerns.
 Is a tree leaning to the side over your home?
 Are broken branches dangling over vehicles or sidewalks?
 If there is a safety risk, this will obviously need to be addressed as soon as possible.
 Be sure not to walk under a damaged tree or broken branches when conducting the assessment.

 There are four primary components of a tree: Roots, Trunk, Limbs, and Crown.
 We are going to start at the bottom and work our way up.

 While broken branches are the most obvious sign of major tree damage, the root system can be affected by high winds and heavy snow as well.
 Is your tree leaning to one side, but the trunk appears to be straight and undamaged?
 Are roots exposed that weren’t previously visible?
 Is there cracked/separated or mounded soil at the base of the tree on the opposite side of the lean?
 If so, these are all strong indicators that the roots of your tree may have been damaged in the storm.